It may be a huge shock to find out you or a loved one has TB. You might not know anyone else who has the illness or what to expect.

 Treatment for TB is long – at least six months – and often difficult.
 You have to take many tablets every day, and may suffer from unpleasant side effects.
 Perhaps you feel isolated or that no-one understands what you are going through.
 Or you may feel that you can’t talk about your TB, because of the stigma that all-too-often surrounds the illness.

-TB Alert’s HealthUnlocked online TB forum is a great place to talk to others about TB and ask for specific TB advice as part of the charity’s information service.
+TB Alert’s HealthUnlocked online TB forum is a great place to talk to others about TB and also get information from TB Alert’s trained moderators.

 TB Alert’s series of nine patient information leaflets cover the most common questions that you may have about TB.